Skip to content

 A resistive touchscreen has a plastic screen overlay that requires pressure to activate.
 Resistive touchscreens have more of a ‘pressing’ or ‘tapping’ feel.
 Today, resistive touchscreens are less common in day-to-day life, but a lot of ATMs still use resistive touchscreens.

-• Heat treat requires precision – resistive touchscreens are far less susceptible to accidental inputs.
+• Heat treat requires precision – resistive touchscreens are less susceptible to accidental inputs.

 • Inputs on a resistive touchscreen aren’t as affected by debris.
 (Note – You should regularly clean your TAP Controller’s screen, but it is designed as a piece of work equipment that can withstand studio or workspace environments).